Anti-Racist Alliance

 The Anti-Racist Alliance (ARA) was a British anti-racist organisation formed in November 1991.
-It was formed mainly by black activists in the Labour Party.
+It was established mainly by black activists in the Labour Party.

 Context and formation

 In the early 1990s, the far right, in particular the British National Party (BNP), was resurgent both electorally and in terms of racial attacks (from 4,383 in 1988 to 7,780 three years later).
-Anti-Fascist Action, the longest established national anti-fascist organisation in the UK at that time, organised well-attended events in October 1991 – a Unity Carnival in east London attracting 10,000 people and a march through Bethnal Green attracting 4,000 people – prompting other left-wing groups to launch anti-racist and anti-fascist organisations, including ARA in November and the re-launch of the Anti-Nazi League (ANL) by the Socialist Workers Party (SWP) two months later.
+Anti-Fascist Action, the longest established national anti-fascist organisation in the UK at that time, organised well-attended events in October 1991 – a Unity Carnival in east London attracting 10,000 people and a march through Bethnal Green attracting 4,000 people – prompting other left-wing groups to launch anti-racist and anti-fascist organisations, including ARA in November and the re-launch of the Anti-Nazi League (ANL) by the Socialist Workers Party (SWP) two months later after they had rejected the offer to join with black activists on the steering committee of the ARA instead.

 The ARA was formed by Marc Wadsworth, previously active in Labour Party Black Sections.
 It was the first black-led, broad-based coalition campaigning to stem the rising tide of racism, antisemitism, and support for the extreme right.
 The ARA was supported by more than 800 organisations including many national black and Jewish organisations.
 It also had the support of more than 90 MPs and MEPs from across the political spectrum as well as thousands of individuals.
 The ARA organised campaigns locally and nationally against racist murders, attacks and harassment and rented offices in Lloyd Baker Street at Clerkenwell, London, from Islington council.
 It won the support of powerful trade unions such as the Transport and General Workers' Union.
 Its formation was endorsed by the Jewish Socialist Group, the Indian Workers' Association, and the Black Liaison Group.

 Marc Wadsworth spoke with John Ross, among others he had worked with on the left, for Socialist Action's support for the new campaign and Ross suggested appointing the left-wing London Labour MP Ken Livingstone as co-chair of the ARA.
 Wadsworth proposed Cardinal Basil Hume's race advisor Leela Ramdeen as the other co-chair, to engage black faith groups.
-A number of Socialist Action members were put on the executive committee because of their campaigning abilities, including Redmond O'Neill and others later appointed advisers to Livingstone when he was Mayor of London.
-Palma Black was the National Assistant Secretary and full-time officer.
-Anne Kane of Socialist Action was full-time assistant secretary, but was later fired for gross misconduct.
+Some Socialist Action members were put on the executive committee because of their campaigning abilities, including Redmond O'Neill and others later appointed advisers to Livingstone when he was Mayor of London.
+Palma Black was a National Assistant Secretary and full-time officer.
+Anne Kane of Socialist Action was also a full-time assistant secretary, but was later fired for gross misconduct.
 Its vice-chair was Lee Jasper.

 The ARA managed to achieve a broad-based coalition of support from across the left, trade unions, and anti-racist organisations, although the anti-fascist magazine Searchlight denounced elements in the ARA leadership [Lee Jasper, its vice-chair] for having links with the antisemite and Nation of Islam leader Louis Farrakhan.